J. Harvie Wilkinson III

-James Harvie Wilkinson III (born September 29, 1944) is an American jurist who serves as a United States circuit judge on the United States Court of Appeals for the Fourth Circuit.
-His name has been raised at several junctures in the past as a possible nominee to the United States Supreme Court.
+James Harvie Wilkinson III (born September 29, 1944) is an American attorney and jurist who has served as a United States circuit judge on the U.S. Court of Appeals for the Fourth Circuit since 1984.
+He was appointed to the Fourth Circuit by President Ronald Reagan and he served as chief judge of the circuit from 1996 to 2003.

 Early and family life

-Wilkinson was born in New York City, New York to J. Harvie Wilkinson Jr. and his wife.
-He was raised in Richmond, Virginia, where he attended St. Christopher's School during the state's Massive Resistance crisis concerning desegregation of the public schools.
-His father (CEO of State Planters Bank, later part of Crestar Bank) joined with Norfolk and Western Railroad CEO Stuart Saunders and Richmond School Board President (and later Supreme Court Justice) Lewis F. Powell and others to support Governor J. Lindsay Almond when he decided to break with the Byrd Organization and adhere to the decisions of the Virginia Supreme Court and a three judge federal panel on January 19, 1959, which declared certain new laws designed to maintain segregation unconstitutional.
+Wilkinson was born in New York City, New York, to Alice Culbreth Wilkinson and J. Harvie Wilkinson Jr. He was raised in Richmond, Virginia, where he attended St. Christopher's School during the state's Massive Resistance crisis concerning desegregation of the public schools.
+His father (CEO of State Planters Bank, later part of Crestar Bank) joined to support Governor J. Lindsay Almond with Norfolk and Western Railroad CEO Stuart Saunders and Richmond School Board President (and later Supreme Court Justice) Lewis F. Powell and others.
+Almond had broken with the Byrd Organization and adhered to the decisions of the Virginia Supreme Court and a three judge federal panel on January 19, 1959 that declared as unconstitutional certain new laws designed to maintain segregation.